esimbort/OpenSeesDocumentation/source/user/manual/model/elements/FSIFluidBoundaryElement2D.rst

       node(11, 0.0, 0.0)
       node(22, 1.0, 1.0)

-      # create the acoustic boundary element at bottom boundary of a reservoir
+      # create the acoustic boundary element at the bottom boundary of a reservoir
       cc = 1.440000e+03
 	  alpha = 9.990000e-01
       element('FSIFluidBoundaryElement2D', 4, 11, 22, cc, alpha, 0.0, thickness=1.0)